Public image of Eminem: Ja Rule

 Eminem's conflict with rapper Ja Rule started after 50 Cent signed to Shady Records and Aftermath.
 Ja Rule stated that he had a problem with Eminem and Dr. Dre of signing someone he had conflict with.

 On November 19, Ja Rule and Irv Gotti were special guests on Star and Bucwild's morning show on Hot 97 NYC.
 Gotti claimed to have "legal documents" referring to an order of protection 50 Cent "has on him".
 Ja Rule threatened, that if 50 Cent released any diss track, he would take action towards his two producers.

 However, Dr. Dre was the one who produced 50 Cent's track "Back Down" in 2003 from the album Get Rich or Die Tryin', which included lyrics insulting not only Murder Inc., but also Ja Rule's family including his then-two-year-old son and seven-year-old daughter Britney Atkins as in the song, 50 Cent raps, "Your Mami, your Papi, that bitch you chasin' your lil dirty ass kids, I'll fuckin' erase them.".

 The feud intensified when Ja Rule released a diss called "Loose Change", in which he took shots at 50 Cent as well as Eminem (calling him "Feminem") and Dr. Dre (accuse him of being "bisexual" and having a fetish for transvestites – "bringing transvestites home").
 It includes also the lyrics insulting Eminem's family, including his then-seven-year-old daughter Hailie Jade: "Em you claim your mother's a crack head and Kim is a known slut, so what's Hailie gonna be when she grows up?".
 Eminem, along with D12 and Obie Trice, responded with the track "Doe Rae Me" (aka "Hailie's Revenge").
+He also dissed Ja Rule on the songs "Bully" and "Hail Mary".
+On January 13, 2025, a diss track by Eminem aimed at Ja Rule and Suge Knight, titled "Smack You", leaked online.
+The track was recorded c.
+2003, during the height of the feud, but ultimately remained unreleased.